What Are Bots? How Do Chatbots Work?

 CUI is communication with technology through text or voice conversation.

 CUI enables people to interact with machines in an understandable human language.
 Using the right CUI, a business can effortlessly guide its customers to the desired goal, provide them with assistance and even keep communicating with the person for future marketing campaigns.

-A chatbot can be a friend to clients providing them with assistance and helpful advice need.
-It can be as different as you wish – serious and formal, witty and adventurous or careful and professional.
+A conversational ai chatbot can be a friend to clients providing them with assistance and helpful advice need.
+It can be as different as you wish – serious and formal, witty and adventurous, or careful and professional.
 It’s up to you to choose your chatbot personality.

 Thanks to Conversational UI, your clients may communicate with your business in a simple and natural way leading to the ultimate customer experience.

 People are starting to use messenger to chat with their friends, relatives, to connect with different brands, search for products and look for some content.
 Recent studies show that messengers are more popular and have higher rates than apps.
 Finally, most of the users are a younger age group which is a highly important demographic for advertisers, publishers, and brands.